ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 ballerina: started publishing tracers to Jaeger on localhost:5775 [ballerina/http] started HTTP/WS listener 0.0.0.0:9090
 ```

+Ballerina logs are logged on to the console.
+Therefore, the logs need to be redirected to a file, which can then be
+pushed to [Elastic Stack](#distributed-logging) to perform the log analysis.

 Redirect the standard output to a file if you want to monitor logs.